Kenyans Protest Bid To Build East Africas First Coal Plant - UrduPoint

 "The government's own analysis demonstrates that...
 Kenya's abundant renewable resources render no new coal generation necessary in the country until 2029, at the earliest".

+Amu Power in a statement Wednesday described the report's conclusions as "inaccurate" and said the plant would have a utilisation rate of 85 percent.

-It will be the first coal-fired power station in East Africa, and will import coal from South Africa until Kenya begins mining operations its own mining operations.
+It will be the first coal-fired power station in East Africa and will import coal from South Africa until Kenya begins its own mining operations.